MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-define-check-layouts.md

 | 10401 |Cheque (Stub/Stub/Cheque) |This report is designed to print cheques in a stub/stub/cheque format. |
 | 10411 |Cheque (Stub/Cheque/Stub) |This report is designed to print cheques in a cheque/stub/cheque format. |

 When you have set up cheque layouts, you can print cheques from the **Payment Journal** window.
-For more information, see [How to: Work with Checks](payables-how-work-checks.md).
+For more information, see [Work with Cheques](payables-how-work-checks.md).

 ## <a name="see-also"></a>See Also
 [Managing Payables](payables-manage-payables.md)